sechick/icu-covid-sim/README.md

 This repository contains R/Rstudio/Shiny implementation of the decision support tool described in 'ICU capacity management during the COVID-19 pandemic using a process simulation' by the authors above.

 The application has been deployed at: https://andres-alban.shinyapps.io/icu-covid-sim/.
+Source code at https://github.com/sechick/icu-covid-sim/.

 ## QUICK START INSTRUCTIONS